apache/nifi-site/src/pages/markdown/gpg.md

 gpg: binary signature, digest algorithm SHA512, key algorithm rsa4096
 ```

-Refer to [Verifying a key](#verifying-a-key) for steps to verify the untrusted key if necessary.
+Refer to [Verify a key](#verify-a-key) for steps to verify the untrusted key if necessary.

 A bad (incorrect, modified, malicious) signature will have a result like: